devnull-cz/c-prog-lang/modules/structures.md

 See `struct sockaddr`, `struct sockaddr_in` and `struct sockaddr_in6` definitions for example on how this is done in practice.

+## :wrench: task: offsetof

-:wrench: task: write a macro (or start with a function with hardcoded values) that will print the offset of the specified member of a given structure.
+write a macro (or start with a function with hardcoded values) that will print the offset of the specified member of a given structure.

       offsetof(struct X, a)